TheShiningVampire/PERCEPTION_ARTPARK/README.md

 - Multi-object tracking using the Deep Sort algorithm
 - Trajectory prediction using the PEC Net algorithm

-The codes have been tried on Windows 10 and Windows 11 with Torch 1.9.0 and Cuda 11.1 on Nvidia Geforce RTX 3060 GPU.
+The codes have been tried on Windows 10 and Windows 11 with Torch 1.9.0 and Cuda 11.1 on NVIDIA GeForce RTX 3060 GPU.
 ## :trophy: Results obtained <a name = "results"></a>

 The models were tried on Lyft level 5 dataset and the KITTI dataset.